BONSAMURAIS/BONSAI-reproducibility/README.md

 ```

 ## Run Data Conversion
-In this step we run the EXIOBASE-conversion-software, as well as the ystafdb software, to convert excel files to rdf data.
+In this step we run the EXIOBASE-conversion-software, as well as the ystafdb software, to convert excel files to RDF data.

 ### EXIOBASE-conversion-software
-The software is used to first convert the exiobase 3.3.17 xlsb dataset to a csv file, and from that extract the final triple graph.
+The software is used to first convert the exiobase 3.3.17 xlsb dataset to a CSV file and from that extract the final triple graph.

-To install the software, and convert the xlsb files to csv files, the following commands can be used:
+To install the software, and convert the xlsb files to CSV files, the following commands can be used:

 ```bash
 cd ~/EXIOBASE-conversion-software